Living with diabetes means that you’re constantly aware of your food and drink intake, and the impact of the foods you eat on your blood sugar levels.

 Note: While many of these recipes are gluten-free, people with diabetes do not need to avoid gluten unless diagnosed with celiac disease.

 Keeping your blood sugar level in target range is an important part of managing diabetes, and along with medication, diet and exercise, can help.
 All of these things work together to create optimum health and prevent complications from diabetes.
-Diet and exercise can help:
+Diet and exercise

 - stabilize your blood sugar, cholesterol, and blood pressure